vivesweb/ext_op_ml/README.md

     - Simple Raspberry pi (B +	512MB	700 MHz ARM11) with Raspbian Lite PHP7.3 (i love this gadgets)  :heart_eyes:

     - VirtualBox Ubuntu Server 20.04.2 LTS (Focal Fossa) with PHP7.4.3

+    - If you use str_len_ttf() you need to sepecify the path file of your .ttf file.
+In this example we use DejaVuSnas.ttf file that you can download at https://dejavu-fonts.github.io/.
+It uses GD library, then your PHP system will need it: sudo apt install php-gd.
+Note: Note: This function is only available if PHP is compiled with freetype support (--with-freetype-dir=DIR).
+See https://www.php.net/manual/en/function.imagettfbbox.php

   # FILES: